 In most cases, rebooting your device solves the problem.
 However, it may not.
 Some Android users have reported that the “No SIM Card” error message persists even after restarting their devices.
 If this happens to you, don’t fret.
 Shutting your device and waiting at least 30 seconds before powering it back up can be the solution.
 To shut down your device:

-- Press down the power button and then select “Turn off” or “Power off” from the pop-up menu, depending on the type of device you’re using.
+- Press down the power button (the Bixby+Volume button on some models) and then select “Turn off” or “Power off” from the pop-up menu, depending on the type of device you’re using.

 - Confirm your choice on the pop-up screen.